DomiKamu/OhmerPrems/README.md

 **BE CAREFUL - CAUTION - ATTENTION:** New subscriptions are postponed to November 1st, 2018 (apologizes for this delay, for npw I'm away from my development computer).
+Actually any PayPal are refund.

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)